yskim308/reinforcement-learning/1.Policy-Evaluation/README.md

         return self.width, self.height
 ```
 # determining value function in main.py
-Now, in main.py we first import the necssary dependencies and the class definition from environment.py:
+Now, in main.py we first import the necessary dependencies and the class definition from environment.py:
 ```python
 import numpy as np
 from environment import grid_world